composewell/haskell-dev/coding-style.rst

 * Use shorter variable names for shorter scopes, and longer variable names for bigger scopes.
 * In general, avoid using a prime on the variable names, e.g. use `step1` instead of `step'`.
+Reasons:
-Numbered indexing is better because it is easier on the eyes especially when there are many of them sprinkled around and we can represent multiple generations of the variables without adding more characters e.g. we can write `step2` instead of `step''`.
+  * Numbered indexing is easier on the eyes especially when there are many of them sprinkled around
+  * We can represent multiple generations of the variables without adding more characters e.g. we can write `step2` instead of `step''`.
+  * single quotes do not work well with CPP (C pre-processor)

 Top Level Declarations
 ----------------------